top of page

 Surprises

-Surprises are Attacks/Spells that a Hero Prepares during your turn to then activate once your opponent performs a specific action, such as dealing damage to that Hero or drawing cards with an effect.
+Surprises are Attacks/Spells that a Hero prepares during your turn to then activate once your opponent performs a specific action, such as dealing damage to that Hero or drawing cards with an effect.

 After activation, a Surprise resolves and is then sent to the discard pile.